kumo-js/kumo/README.md

 **(UNDER DEVELOPMENT)**

-Kumo, Japanese for cloud, is a language agnostic tool for deploying stacks to AWS.
+Kumo, Japanese for cloud, is a language agnostic tool for deploying apps to AWS.

-In it's most basic form, Kumo is a command line runner ...

 Kumo can be enhanced with plugins.
 See <https://github.com/MYOB-Technology/kumo-plugins>